-Menik Vehera (lit: The gem temple) is a Buddhist monastic complex located in the Ancient City of Polonnaruwa, Sri Lanka.
+Menik Vehera (lit: The gem temple; Sinhala: මැණික් වෙහෙර) is a Buddhist monastic complex located in the Ancient City of Polonnaruwa, Sri Lanka.

 History

-The history of this complex is not known.
-But according to the architectural features it has, the complex is dated back to the 8-9 centuries A.D.
-The structures indicate at least two stages of development belonging to the 8-9 century A.D. and the 12-13 century A.D.
+The history of this complex is not known (Abeysinghe, 1998).
+During archaeological excavations, some gems were discovered at the premises and after that, this site was begun to known as Menik Vehera (Abeysinghe, 1998).
+Depending on its architectural features, scholars have dated back this complex to the 8-9 centuries A.D.
+The monastic structures indicate at least two stages of development belonging to the 8-9 century A.D. and the 12-13 century A.D.

 Temple

-The temple is situated outside the Northern gate of the city and has been built on a terraced layout (Wikramagamage, 2004).
-The top-most terrace includes the Stupa, the Bodhighara (Bodhi tree shrine), the image house, and the Uposathagharaya.
+The temple is situated outside the city's Northern gate and has been built on a terraced layout (Wikramagamage, 2004).
+The topmost terrace includes the Stupa, the Bodhighara (Bodhi tree shrine), the image house, and the Uposathagharaya.
 The remains are located on the lower terrace.

-Built on a high terrace surrounded by a high wall, the Stupa of this complex is considered a rare piece of work.
+Built on a high terrace surrounded by a high wall, the brick-built Stupa of this complex is considered a rare piece of work.
+The terrace is circular in shape and has been paved with granite slabs and the perimeter with broad bricks (De Thabrew, 2013).
+A staircase leads to it at the southern end and at the top of the steps is a stone doorway with carvings (De Thabrew, 2013).
 The terraced design of this Stupa shows similarities to the design of the Indikatuseya Stupa at Mihintale.
-The carved stone door frame at the entrance and the terracotta tablets of squatting lions on the plinth are also considered special features.
+The carved stone door frame at the entrance and the terracotta tablets of squatting lions on the plinth are considered special features of the monastery complex.

 Near the Stupa is a Gandhakuti type image shrine.
 It has a square-shaped chamber with a porch in front.
 The three standing Buddha statues in the image shrine perhaps represent the Buddhas of the past, present and future.
-This shrine possibly has been built following the design of the Medirigiriya image house.
+The sculptural features of these statues indicate that this complex must have been in existence during the Anuradhapura Period (De Thabrew, 2013).
+The shrine possibly has been built following the design of the image house at Medirigiriya.

 .